wara-ps/rotors_granso_scenarios/README.md

 ## Known Issues
 - Visuals in Gazebo appears dark when running on PCs with Intel or AMD GPUs.
 - Sometimes, simulation simply does not start and Gazebo is just black.
-Restarting siulation often solves the problem.
+Restarting simulation often solves the problem.

 ## Reporting Bugs
 TBD